Robinkhilery960/Interview-Questions/Javascript/readme.md

 }
 ```

-### What's the difference between declaring and initialising?
+### What's the difference between declaring and initializing?

 Declaring a variable means we reserve the name in memory at the current scope.
 That is labelled 1 in the comments.

-Initialising a variable is setting the value of the variable.
+Initializing a variable is setting the value of the variable.
 That is labelled 2 in the comments.

 ```javascript
 function scopeExample() {